 We Train for The Blue Team

-Students complete 3 courses during the 26 week program which will prepare them for a place on the Blue Team.
-In the Foundations of Information Technology course they focus on the basics of computer hardware, software, mobile computing, networking, troubleshooting, and emerging technologies.
-This also provides students a working knowledge of all pieces of an organization’s networking systems.
+Students complete 3 courses during the 26-week program which will prepare them for a place on the Blue Team.
+The Foundations of Information Technology course focus on the basics of computer hardware, software, mobile computing, networking, troubleshooting, and emerging technologies.
+This also provides students with a working knowledge of all pieces of an organization’s networking systems.

 The Windows Server Administration Fundamentals course combines networking and server administration concepts for broad knowledge and skills in network installation, maintenance, and security.
 And finally, the IT Security Operations course addresses the vital fundamentals of security to support the principles of confidentiality, integrity, and availability.
 Students will learn the fundamental security skills needed to get their start on the blue team.